 - Indigo Casino (Deck 12) is ship's gambling lounge fitted with gaming tables and slot machines.
 Indigo Club is in the middle of Indigo.

 - Aperitif (Deck 7) is a stylish bar with Champagne and Prosecco on the menu.
-It is a great spot to head for a drink before or after meals at one of the speciality restaurants.
+It is a great spot to head for a drink before or after meals at one of the specialty restaurants.

 - "Squid and Anchor Pub" (Deck 7) is Marella's first ship pub.
-There are 2 bars to pick from, the one of which deals in premium whiskies and gins, that are chargeable.
+There are 2 bars to pick from, one of which deals in premium whiskies and gins, that are chargeable.
 The spot is home to quiz nights and a live band.

-- "The Coffee Port" (at fee) serves Lavazza and gourmet sweets.
+- "The Coffee Port" (at a fee) serves Lavazza and gourmet sweets.
 It overlooks the Atrium and offers live piano performances.